-- To prepare students for a productive life by helping them develop the skills of critical analysis, reflection, effective communication, and information literacy. - To foster in students an understanding and appreciation of intellectual, aesthetic, and professional creativity. - To enhance students' learning and intellectual development through the use of technological resources. - · To lead students to become informed, responsible, and motivated and to maximize their capacity to interpret events and processes as well as to help shape them.

-- To ground students in their own historical experience and to help them develop ways to analyze issues that challenge them as citizens. - · To guide students to confront issues of social responsibility, human rights, and dignity and to prepare them to support and promote social justice.
+- · To prepare students for a productive life by helping them develop the skills of critical analysis, reflection, effective communication, and information literacy. - · To foster in students an understanding and appreciation of intellectual, aesthetic, and professional creativity. - To enhance students' learning and intellectual development through the use of technological resources. - To lead students to become informed, responsible, and motivated and to maximize their capacity to interpret events and processes as well as to help shape them. - · To ground students in their own historical experience and to help them develop ways to analyze issues that challenge them as citizens. - To guide students to confront issues of social responsibility, human rights, and dignity and to prepare them to support and promote social justice.

--
+DEPARTMENTS AND PROGRAMS Page

 Department of English

 Offers major in:

 English

 Offers minor in:

 English

 Department of History

 Offers major in:

 History

-Offers minor in
+Offers minor in:

 History

-Department of Medern Languages and Cultures
+Department of Modern Languages and Cultures

-Department of Modern Languages and Cultures Offers majors in:
+Offers majors in:

 French

 Spanish

+Offers minors in:

 French

 Spanish

-Spanisii

 Department of Philosophy/Religious Studies

 Offers major in:

+Philosophy140

+Offers minors in

 Philosophy

-Offers minors in:

-Philosophy

 Public Praxis

 Religious Studies

 Department of Political Science

 Offers major in:

 Political Science

 Offers minor in:

 Political Science

 Additional majors, minors, certificates, and concentrations offered by School of Liberal Arts

 Major:

-American Studies )
+American Studies

 Minors:

-American Studies )
+American Studies

-Catholic Studies
+Catholic Studies 71

-Global Studies )
+Global Studies

 Jewish Studies

 Latin American/Caribbean Studies

-Women's Studies l
+Women's Studies

 Certificate:

-Paralegal )
+Paralegal 140

 Concentrations:

-Public Administration
+Public Administration 152

-Public History ł
+Public History 153

-Public Opinion ł
+Public Oninion 153